-Additional note (e.g., if leave payments are often supplemented by collective agreements; employer exclusions or rights to postpone) or delegation of leave to person other than the parents
+Additional note (e.g., if leave payments are supplemented by collective agreements, employer exclusions, or rights to postpone)

-- If both parents work for the same company, the employer can put restrictions on both parents using leave at the same time, if this is justified for production reasons. - In the public sector, the job position is protected for 2 years, and in the third year within the same municipality. - For the calculation of the retirement or permanent disability pension, parents who have left employment, voluntarily or not, between the 9th month before birth (3rd in case of adoption or fostering of a minor) and the 6th year after, are given 270 days (9 months) from the social security credits per child, 512 until all children reach the maximum limit of 5 years.
+- If both parents work for the same company, the employer can put restrictions on both parents using leave at the same time, if this is justified for production reasons. - In the public sector, the job position is protected for 2 years, and in the 3rd year within the same municipality. - For the calculation of the retirement or permanent disability pension, parents who have left employment, voluntarily or not, between the 9th month before birth (3rd in case of adoption or fostering of a minor) and the 6th year after, are given 270 days (9 months) from the social security credits per child,506 until all children reach the maximum limit of 5 years.
 These credits apply not only for calculating the aforementioned pensions, but also for all other social security benefits (except for the minimum payment period) and cover only the period spent outside of employment.
 It also applies to all births, after or before the law took force.
-Only one of the parents has the right to these pension credits; in the case of dispute, it is attributed to the mother.

-There is a complementary pension benefit of €33.20 per month and per child for mothers (or alternatively for the father if he interrupted employment in connection to childbirth and has a lower pension than the mother) in the case of contributory old age or permanent sickness pensions, or widowhood pensions.
-513 d.
+Only one of the parents has the right to these pension credits; in the case of dispute, it is attributed to the mother. - There is a complementary pension benefit of €35.90 per month and per child for mothers (or alternatively for the father if he interrupted employment in connection to childbirth and has a lower pension than the mother) in the case of contributory old age or permanent sickness pensions, or widowhood pensions.507 d.
 Childcare leave or career breaks e.
 Other types of leave and flexible working